iTrooz/ModpackResolver/README.md

 # Development
 First, install dependencies with `bun i`
 To run the web app in development mode, go the right folder (`cd web`) and run using `bun run dev`

+# WIP
+Project is in dev state, not stable nor finished yet